zealberth/lssvr/README.md

 # lssvr

-`lssvr` is a Python module implementing the Least Squares Support Vector Regression using the scikit-learn as base.
+`lssvr` is a Python module implementing the [Least Squares Support Vector Regression][1] using the scikit-learn as base.

 ## basic usage

 Example:

 ```Python
 import numpy as np
 from lssvr import LSSVR